Materials and waste

 - Only using valuable tropical woods (such as teak, meranti, rosewood and mahogany) that are FSC® (Forest Stewardship Council®) certified wood.

-Nobia strives to increase the proportion of FSC® certified wood, which amounted to 42 per cent in 2017.
+Nobia strives to increase the proportion of wood and wood material that originates from certified source, which amounted to 92 per cent in 2018.

 Wooden pallets, corrugated cardboard, shrink-wrap and plastic tape are the main components of Nobia's packaging material.
 Manufacturing produces a quantity of waste, mainly in the form of wood shavings and plastic packaging and cardboard from incoming material, and this waste is recycled or burnt.